WTF, Netflix? Here’s why ‘Insatiable’ shouldn’t get a season 2

 When the first full-length trailer for the new Netflix Originals show Insatiable dropped, there was uproar online when body-positivity advocates campaigned against the release of the show.

 Thousands signed a petition in support of cancelling Insatiable arguing it has a damaging depiction of a “fat girl” (or more accurately, a thin girl in a fat suit) finding power and revenge after she gets punched in the face, has her jaw wired shut, and loses weight.

-Furthermore, it doesn’t push any bar forward in exploring modern issues pertaining to bullying or body image so much as it simply leans casually on said bar and hurls a few limp quips out from the periphery.
+However, having seen S1 in full, we can safely say Insatiable has utterly failed in that mission.
+Furthermore, it doesn’t push any bar forward in exploring modern issues pertaining to bullying or body image so much as simply leaning casually on said bar, hurling a few limp quips out from the periphery.

 Ultimately, Insatiable is too safe to be considered a dark comedy.
 It’s also trying far too hard to be edgy to provide any worthwhile commentary about society’s obsession with aesthetic “perfection” or how those who don’t fail to live up to society’s rigid standards get steamrolled for failing to fit in.

 The problems are evident in Insatiable almost immediately.
 At a beauty pageant, we’re introduced to Bob (Dallas Roberts, whose talent is frankly wasted within the show) – a man desperate for a win against his rival Bob Bernard (Christopher Gorham).

 We’re then introduced to Dixie Sinclair (Irene Choi) – the beauty queen he’s coaching.
 She’s exactly the sort of beautiful, perfunctory moron we’ve all seen in about a million teen comedies that make similar points about how beauty is worthless if you don’t have any substance to you (blah blah blah).